metno/yanc/README.rst

 Missing values
 --------------

-If '% missing' is used for a variable, the test will fail if there the percentage of missing values exceeds the allowed value.
+By default, variables are not allowed to have missing values.
+To allow a missing values, the '% missing' can be added, which means the test will fail if there the percentage of missing values exceeds the allowed value.
 Some variables (such as precipitation_amount) will have have missing values on the first timestep.
 Data in timesteps specified by missing_timesteps will not count towards the percentage missing.